Ash Carter: Military involvement in presidential elections

 In January 2021, Carter, alongside all of the other living former secretaries of defense, published a Washington Post op-ed piece opposing President Donald Trump's summons for military involvement in overturning the 2020 election results, and urging for a peaceful transition of power.

 Personal life

 Carter was married to Stephanie DeLeeuw Carter.
-He had been previously married to the eighth president of Bates College, Clayton Spencer, with whom he had two children, Ava and Will.
+He had been previously married to Clayton Spencer, the eighth president of Bates College, with whom he had two children, Ava and William.

-Carter died from a heart attack at his home in Boston on October 24, 2022, at age 68.
+Carter died from a heart attack at his home in Boston, on October 24, 2022, at age 68.

 Awards

 Carter received the Ten Outstanding Young Americans award from the United States Junior Chamber in 1987.
 For his service to national security, Carter was awarded the DOD's highest civilian medal, the Department of Defense Medal for Distinguished Public Service, five times.
 For critical liaison efforts with the chairman of the Joint Chiefs of Staff and the geographic combatant commanders, he was awarded the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award in 2013 and the Defense Intelligence Medal for his contributions to intelligence.
+On January 4, 2025, Carter was posthumously awarded the Presidential Medal of Freedom by President Joe Biden.